 Mr. Gomric was appointed as the At-Large Board Member in March 2022.
+Mr. Gomric was elected to the Board of Governors in November 2022 and January 2023.

 He and his wife are the proud parents of three children, John Tyler, Rose Marie and Jimmy.